≡ Menu

 • and Presa.

 This is a large dog.
-Weighing in at 80-110 pounds, it’s easily bigger than most children under 12 and some petite adults.
-This dog is well-built and powerful.
+Weighing in at 80-110 pounds, it’s bigger than most children under 12 and some petite adults.
+This dog is well-built and robust.
 With a broad body and chest, this dog makes his presence felt.
-He can be black and tan (or other brindles), tan, or some shades of grey.
+He can be black and tan (or other brindles), tan, or shades of grey.
 You may also see a few white markings on this dog.

-You will want to train Presa Canario puppies from early on.
-Like with most dogs, if you don’t train them when they are a puppy, they may have obedience issues.
+This dog, alert and gentle, can be an alpha dog.
+These characteristics make him an excellent guard dog.
+Now you will want to train Presa Canario puppies from early on.
+Like most dogs, they may have obedience issues if you don’t teach them when they are a puppy.

 Also…

-They will likely be hesitant around strangers, demanding to win their trust before feeling totally comfortable.
-The breed standard notes these dogs as a bit aggressive around other animals, particularly dogs.
-It’s part of their territorial nature and “macho” nature – after all, they were bred for dog fights, so it’s probably still in their blood.
-Because of this stuff, it’s probably a dog for experienced dog owners rather than a first-time dog parent.
+They will likely be hesitant around strangers, demanding to win their trust before feeling comfortable.
+The breed standard notes these dogs as aggressive around other animals, particularly dogs.
+It’s part of their territorial and “macho” nature – after all, they were bred for dog fights, so it’s probably still in their blood.
+Because of this, it’s probably a dog for experienced dog owners rather than a first-time dog parent.

-Like any dog, a Perro de Presa Canario runs the risk of developing a genetic health problem or just getting a disease from an unknown factor.
-By getting your dog from any known Presa Canario breeders, you can minimize the risk factor, but you won’t be able to completely wipe out the chances of something problematic.
+Like any dog, a Perro de Presa Canario risks developing a genetic health problem or getting a disease from an unknown factor.
+By getting your dog from any known Presa Canario breeders, you can minimize the risk factor, but you won’t be able to wipe out the chances of something problematic completely.

 Some of the common health problems you might see include:

-• Hypothyroidism: When the thyroid under performs.
-If a dog has this, he may have to be on medication for the rest of his/her life.
+• Hypothyroidism: When the thyroid underperforms.
+If a dog has this, he may have to be on medication for the rest of their life.

-• Hip Dysplasia: This is a problem of the hip that can impact the way he or she walks.
-For a female dog, it could mean she will not be able to give birth.
+• Hip Dysplasia: This is a problem of the hip that can impact the way they walk.
+For a female dog, it could mean she cannot give birth.
 Surgery could be an option.

-• Elbow Dysplasia: This means the way the elbow bends could be problematic.
+• Elbow Dysplasia: This means how the elbow bends could be problematic.
 Again, it will impact the dog’s walking and running.
 Surgery could be an option.

-• Cryptorchidism: This is a testicular problem which could impact reproduction.
-It is not life threatening and may not need any medical attention.
+• Cryptorchidism: This is a testicular problem that could impact reproduction.
+It is not life-threatening and may not need any medical attention.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?